 Your protection component ETFs can be placed all in Canadian currency.
 Bonds are a "must have" in this side of your portfolio.
 Gold miners are optional and normally preferred share ETFs are only useful for Income Strategy portfolios.

-If your main goal with the protection side is to provide maximum stability and "juice" for stock investing in a stock market crash, short term bonds are a great tool.
-They have the maximum negative correlation to stocks.
+If your bond allocation is small with the main goal of providing maximum stability and "juice" for stock investing in a stock market crash, short-term bonds are a great tool.
+They have the maximum negative correlation to stocks during drawdowns.

 Gold miners are great for dampening swings in the stock market, protecting from inflation, and capitalizing on market fear.
 But they are also volatile and unpredictable.
 For this reason, gold miners should never form more than 10% of your overall portfolio.